Stephen-Gates/report-gallery/docs/dataflow/index.md

 ### Factsheets

-The following factsheets and associated properties are required:
+The following related factsheets and associated properties are required:

 - Application
 - Interface